 - Name of the architect and details regarding the architecture of the building

-There are many places which store information about places in New York including the buildings and more.
-Here is a handy list of places that one can use:
+There are many places which store information about homes in New York including the buildings and more.
+Here is a handy list of sites that one can use:

-- The New York Public Library is a good place to research the history of this kind.
+- The New York Public Library is an excellent place to research the history of this kind.
 The library has a special section that contains plenty of information regarding the history of the city.
-This includes the buildings, streets, and more.
+Includes the buildings, streets, and more.

 - The office of the USA Census office has many detailed records and statistics on many places in New York.